decileapp/decile/README.md

 For emailing, please set up an account with Courier and get an API key.

-For scheduling, you need to set up a cron job to call https://your-domain.com/api/internal/schedule with the Bearer token above.

 **3. Install modules.**

 Run "npm install" in your terminal to install all your modules.